Mycobacterium tuberculosis: Antibiotic resistance (ABR)

 An intrinsic contributor to the antibiotic resistant nature of M. tuberculosis is its unique cell wall.
 Saturated with long-chain fatty acids or mycolic acids, the mycobacterial cell presents a robust, relatively insoluble barrier.
 This has led to its synthesis being the target of many antibiotics - such as Isoniazid.
 However, resistance has emerged to the majority of them.
 A novel, promising therapeutic target is mycobacterial membrane protein large 3 (MmpL3).
 The mycobacterial membrane protein large (MmpL) proteins are transmembrane proteins which play a key role in the synthesis of the cell wall and the transport of the associated lipids.
 Of these, MmpL3 is essential; knock-out of which has been shown to be bactericidal.
 Due to its essential nature, MmpL3 inhibitors show promise as alternative therapeutic measures in the age of antibiotic resistance.
 Inhibition of MmpL3 function showed an inability to transport trehalose monomycolate - an essential cell wall lipid - across the plasma membrane.
 The recently reported structure of MmpL3 revealed resistance-conferring mutations to associate primarily with the transmembrane domain.
 Although resistance to pre-clinical MmpL3 inhibitors has been detected, analysis of the widespread mutational landscape revealed a low level of environmental resistance.
 This suggests that MmpL3 inhibitors currently undergoing clinical trials would face little resistance if made available.
 Additionally, the ability of many MmpL3 inhibitors to work synergistically with other antitubercular drugs presents a ray of hope in combatting the TB crisis.
+Genome modeling of M. tuberculosis has also highlighted potential synthetic lethal interactions that could inform new therapeutic strategies.
+Specifically, knock-out of the gene Rv0489 has been shown to render gene Rv2156c essential.
+Given that Rv2156c is involved in peptidoglycan synthesis, this synthetic lethality could be exploited to sensitize M. tuberculosis to β-lactam antibiotics, which typically target cell wall synthesis.
+This opens up the possibility of repurposing existing β-lactam drugs as part of combination therapies to more effectively treat resistant tuberculosis strains.

+Another cause for M. tuberculosis drug resistance are efflux pumps that can be found in many bacteria.
+Efflux pumps are used by the bacteria for some endogenous functions, for example lipid transport from the inner- to the outer membrane, but also as a way of reducing the drug concentration inside the cell.
+The EfpA efflux pump that can be found in M. tuberculosis is a part of the major facilitator superfamily (MFS).
+In M. tuberculosis the EfpA transports endogenous lipids and possibly drugs via a staircase-flips model from the inner to the outer membrane.
+This mechanism is a possible drug target, as inhibition of it leads to the death of the bacteria, seemingly mostly by blocking its endogenous functions.